 D Mast cell histamine release

-A 20-year-old woman has premature labor with premature rupture of fetal membranes at 20 weeks gestation.
+A 22-year-old woman has premature labor with premature rupture of fetal membranes at 20 weeks gestation.
 Prior to that time, the pregnancy had been proceeding normally.
 A stillbirth occurs two days later.
 Microscopic examination of the normal-sized placenta reveals numerous neutrophils in the amnion and chorion, but no villitis.
-These events are most likely to be mediated by the effects from release of which of the following substances?
+The premature labor was most likely mediated by the effects from release of which of the following substances?

 After two weeks in the hospital following a fall in which she incurred a fracture of her left femoral trochanter, a 76-year-old woman now has a left leg that is swollen, particularly her lower leg below the knee.
 She experiences pain on movement of this leg, and there is tenderness to palpation.
 Which of the following complications is most likely to occur next after these events?